JayKay24/todo_console_docopt/README.rst

 ==============
-room_allocator
+todo_console_docopt
 ==============

-This application is used to randomly allocate offices and living spaces to Andela Fellows and Staff.
+This application is used to store a collection of todo items.

 Description
 ===========

-A new Andela Fellow is assigned an office space and an optional living space.
-An Andela Staff member is assigned only an office space.

-Note
-====

-This project has been set up using PyScaffold 2.5.7.
-For details and usage information on PyScaffold see http://pyscaffold.readthedocs.org/.
+A new collection item is created.
+New todo items are added to the collection item.